Public Records Request

 Release – The documents are provided to the requester through their requested format.
 A printing fee will be applied to any hard copies provided to the requester.

-10 cents per page printing fee.
+10 cents per page printing fee, unless a specialized or oversized document.
 The fee will need to be paid prior to receiving the documents.

 Special Service Charge